I literally have no idea what I’d be doing if I wasn’t travelling.

 50. Appreciate the Simple Things

-Travelling can strip you back to basics.
-You can’t take all of your home comforts with you.
+A big reason for the trip is that travel strips you back to basics.
+With just a backpack, you can’t take all of your home comforts with you!

 51. Realize Your Good Fortune

-All that newfound appreciation automatically helps you understand how good you have it normally.
-Travelling often highlights how lucky you are.
+Partly because all that newfound appreciation helps you understand how good you have it normally.
+Travelling highlights how lucky you are in comparison to the plight of others.

 52. Witness World Problems First Hand